Increasing usability & accessibility of complex weather apps

 Weather apps contain dozens of interconnected data points (forecast data, weather models, locations, time ranges).
 To avoid creating another cluttered interface, I used Object-Oriented UX (OOUX) to map out core objects, their attributes and relationships.

-Outcome: A clear content model that informed my wireframing.
+Outcome: A clear content model that informed my information architecture.

 To iterate quickly while maintaining consistency, I built a scalable design system using Atomic Design principles in Figma.
 This included: